 The Pentagon took as many as 1,500 computers offline yesterday to stamp out a security breach in the Office of the Secretary of Defense.

 There was a time in my career, in the 1960s, when optimisation wasn't optional.
 System memories were measured in kilobytes, instruction times in tens or hundreds of microseconds.
 We planned our programs around those limited resources.
+No longer.
+In fact, program optimisation is rarely needed these days despite programs that are several orders of magnitude larger.
+It’s been less expensive to pay for more computer capacity than for more programmer time for at least a decade.
+Yet programmers still spend time optimising even before there is a demonstrated need for it.

 Both Sony and Nintendo have confirmed that they will not authorise the release of controversial video game Manhunt 2 on their games consoles - the PS2, PSP and the Wii - in the US.